-Based on the findings of the BCG research, partnering with shelter companies in Mexico may make even more sense for U.S. manufacturers in particular industries.
+Based on the findings of the BCG research, partnering with manufacturing comunities, or shelter companies, in Mexico may make even more sense for U.S. manufacturers in particular industries.
 The study forecasts the biggest production gains are expected to be in: transportation goods; computers and electronics; appliances and machinery.
-U.S. manufacturers that want to achieve lower costs, benefit from cheaper labor and can see higher levels of output should they give serious consideration to shelter companies south of the border.
+U.S. manufacturers that want to achieve lower costs, benefit from cheaper labor and can see higher levels of output should they give serious consideration to manufacturing communities south of the border.

 "These industries have relatively high labor content, stringent logistical requirements, and strong existing manufacturing clusters in Mexico," said Eduardo León, a BCG senior partner based in Monterrey.

 U.S. manufacturers that hope to achieve the highest possible cost savings should consider becoming part of a manufacturing community in Mexico.
 Not only are there skilled professionals located across the border, but they take over human resource management, import/export services and regulatory compliance.
 With manufacturing communities carrying out several business processes, and providing links and resources to economies of scale, U.S. manufacturers can focus on production.
 The comprehensiveness of these services, coupled with the rising cost of doing business in China, may make Mexico the most attractive expansion destination for manufacturers moving forward.